apollographql/apollo-client-nextjs/RFC.md

 As React Server Components cannot access Context, we need another way of creating this "scoped shared client" and passing it around.
 There is no support for anything like this in React, however Next.js internally uses `AsyncLocalStorage` to pass the `headers` down scoped per request.
-[We can use that](https://github.com/apollographql/apollo-client-nextjs/blob/c622586533e0f2ac96b692a5106642373c3c45c6/package/src/rsc/registerApolloClient.tsx#L12) to achieve this goal in NextJs.
+We currently [use this](https://github.com/apollographql/apollo-client-nextjs/blob/c622586533e0f2ac96b692a5106642373c3c45c6/package/src/rsc/registerApolloClient.tsx#L12) to achieve this goal.
 This however is a Next.js internal and might not be stable.

 ### Getting data from RSC into the SSR pass